Table of Contents

 Then you may be able to see your previous data or documents which were removed by Windows 10 update.

-If you have manually or automatically checked for Windows updates and believe you have an issue with missing files after an update, please minimize your use of the affected device and contact us directly at +1-800-MICROSOFT find a local number in your area.
+If you have manually or automatically checked for Windows updates and believe you have an issue with missing files after an update, please minimize your use of the affected device and contact us directly at +1-800-MICROSOFT to find a local number in your area.
 You can also contact the support team to get help on the official website.

-If you have manually downloaded the Windows 10 version 20H2/2004 Update installation media, please don't install it and wait until new media is available.
+If you have manually downloaded the Windows 10 version 21H2/2004 Update installation media, please don't install it and wait until new media is available.
 Microsoft promises to recover files deleted by Windows 10 bug.
 You have to wait for this solution.

 If data recovery is an urgent issue for you, you must follow the first solution to get back deleted files after Windows 10 update.